Horse Riding with Alexander Technique.

-Carl Hester, Gold Medallist, British Dressage Team, London 2012 Olympics says “The Alexander Technique is one of the most valuable tools a rider can possess.” —
+Carl Hester, Olympic Gold Medallist says “The Alexander Technique is one of the most valuable tools a rider can possess.” — British Dressage Team, London 2012 Olympics

-Among folk who ride horses for Dressage or Eventing or just for fun, are riders who increasingly recognizing that a heightened awareness of their own bodies has a dramatic effect on their horses.
+Whether you ride horses just for fun, for Dressage or Eventing riders increasingly recognizing that a heightened awareness of their own bodies has a dramatic effect on their horses.
+What are you aware of when riding?

 - To be well seated on the horse so that both horse and rider are one;